curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: Quinn McDonough, University of Richmond

 In this story, a student considers his study abroad experience.
-This story demonstrates how digital storytelling can help students rethink and reflect on study abroad.
+This story demonstrates how digital storytelling can help students rethink and reflect on study abroad, an established practice, given the challenges of returning students synthesizing their study abroad learning.
+“FYS” also exemplifies a teacher reflecting on teaching, which is available to faculty, of course.

 ### Behind the Lens
 ![screenshot](images/storytelling-Behind-the-Lens.png)